tq-bit/radunia/documentation/docs/index.md

 ## Dependencies

 Some components depend upon other components or imported functions.
-Each of these are outlined in the respective component document in a tabular format.
+Each of them are outlined in the respective component document.
 ### Style dependencies

 While Radunis's components have their own scoped style, most of require root CSS variables.
 They can be found under [Global Styles](#global-styles).